DxOMark: Smartphone display ratings

-In October 2020, DxOMark introduced a rating system for mobile device displays (screens).
-DxOMark Display tests over 400 measurements, and more than 20 hours of laboratory evaluations and real-life scenarios.
+In October 2020, DXOMARK introduced a rating system for mobile device displays (screens).
+DXOMARK Display tests over 400 measurements, and more than 20 hours of laboratory evaluations and real-life scenarios.
 The result includes six sub-scores: Readability, Colour, Video, Motion, Touch, and Artifacts.

 Wireless speaker ratings

-In November 2020, DxOMark introduced a rating system, DxOMark Sound, for wireless speakers, based on factors including both lab tests using sound-level meters and calibrated microphones, as well as 20 hours of perceptual assessment.
-Customised music clips, created by DxOMark in collaboration with professional musicians and recording studios, include those in the styles of jazz, hip-hop, classical, pop, rock, Latin, electronic, and alternative genres.
+In November 2020, DXOMARK introduced a rating system, DXOMARK Sound, for wireless speakers, based on factors including both lab tests using sound-level meters and calibrated microphones, as well as 20 hours of perceptual assessment.
+Customized music clips, created by DXOMARK in collaboration with professional musicians and recording studios, include those in the styles of jazz, hip-hop, classical, pop, rock, Latin, electronic, and alternative genres.

 Battery ratings

 DXOMARK started smartphone battery testing on 10 May 2021.
 DXOMARK's battery test protocol is based on 70 measurements and takes 150 hours to test.

 Comparison tool

-Users of the DxOMark website can select several devices of the same class, and have the website display a comparison of their test scores and graphical versions of the actual test data.
+Users of the DXOMARK website can select several devices of the same class, and have the website display a comparison of their test scores and graphical versions of the actual test data.